ngocdam/ether-transfer/README.md

 <img src="https://etcrelay.github.io/images/contents/send-eth.png">

-*SendETH is available but your cannot use.*
+*SendETC is available but your cannot use it.*

 ## Send ETC

 <img src="https://etcrelay.github.io/images/contents/send-etc.png">

-*SendETC is available but your cannot use.*
+*SendETH is available but your cannot use it.*

 ## Example